 A senior state prosecutor said additional charges could be brought pending the search of Kibby’s residence.

-Kibby was arrested at his mobile home in Gorham, New Hampshire, about 30 miles north of Conway, on Monday, about a week after Hernandez returned home.
-Hernandez was reported missing on Oct.
+Kibby was arrested at his mobile home in Gorham, New Hampshire, about 30 miles north of Conway, on Monday, about a week after the girl returned home.
+The teen was reported missing on Oct.
 9, 2013, after she failed to come home from high school.

 Court records indicate Kibby had frequent run-ins with law enforcement.
-On March 4, 2014, while Hernandez was missing, Kibby was charged with simple assault, trespassing and loitering.
+On March 4, 2014, while the girl was missing, Kibby was charged with simple assault, trespassing and loitering.